-In residential settings, particularly with homes constructed adjacent to lakes and ponds, adult midges often emerge in extremely large numbers, causing a variety of nuisance and other problems for people who reside within the flight range of these insects.
+In residential settings, particularly with homes constructed adjacent to lakes and ponds, adult midges often emerge in very large numbers, causing a variety of nuisance and other problems for people who reside within the flight range of these insects.
 The adults are weak flyers and may fly or be blown ashore where they congregate on vegetation, under porch alcoves in carports and on walls of homes and other buildings (Figure 2).
 Swarms of adults may be so dense that they interfere with outdoor activities and stain walls, cars and other surfaces upon which they rest.
 Adults are attracted to lights and may accumulate in large numbers on window screens and around porch and street lights.
 Spiders may build web in areas on/near building lights.
 The unsightly webs may have to be removed frequently.

 During the summer, the entire life cycle from egg to adult can be completed in 2 to 3 weeks.
 In the fall, larvae do not pupate.
 They suspend their development and pass through the winter months as mature larvae.
 Pupation and emergence of adults occur in the following spring in late March or early April.
 Several more generations of midges are produced throughout summer, resulting in mass emergences of adults that often aggregate on plant foliage near the water’s edge (Figure 5).
 In each generation, adults will typically emerge in large numbers for several weeks

 Chironomid midges are one of the most common and most abundant organisms in natural and man-made aquatic habitats.
 Larvae are found in small and large natural lakes, sewage oxidation and settling ponds, residential lakes and ponds, and slow moving shallow rivers.
 Densities of over 4,000 larvae/square feet often occur on the bottoms of nutrient rich bodies of water (sometimes an indication of pollution due to excess nutrients).
 During adult emergence periods, it is not unusual for several thousand adults per square yard of surface to emerge on a nightly basis (Figure 6).
 Obviously, midges emerging from these bodies of water may cause significant nuisance and other problems by disrupting outdoor activities or clogging air/water filtration systems..

 Physical, Mechanical and Cultural Control